cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 It is important to understand the data structures you are using.
 That sounds like being obvious, but sometimes it is not as easy as one might think.
-That does include things like time complexity ("big O-notation"), general usage guidelines and pros and cons, but also more subtle things - especially when concurrent usage comes into play.
+That does include things like time complexity ("big O-notation"), general usage guidelines, pros and cons in comparison with related data structures or differences in implementations, but also more subtle things - especially when concurrent usage comes into play.
 While missed time complexity and other traits may "only" cost you performance, others will cause correctness issues that are hard to find.